The Salad Trail in Talmei Yosef offers agricultural tours where you will be picking and tasting fruits and vegetables.

 The Greenhouse of flying strawberries: Why do they grow in the air?
 Who are the strawberries’ bio-engineered friends?
 You will learn about the water, the special soil used and, of course, taste the fruit.

 Till today, I have seen two methods of growing strawberries.
-In northern Israel and Sharon area, the farmers grow strawberries in the soil (for example, see The Strawberry and Flower at Ramot HaShavim and Strawberry Picking At Hod HaSharon).
-And in southern Israel, strawberries grow in the air (see also Self-Picking Raspberries at Gedera).
-The exciting thing that we learned this time is that these strawberries are not planted in soil.
+In northern Israel and the Sharon area, the farmers grow strawberries in the soil (for example, see The Strawberry and Flower at Ramot HaShavim and Strawberry Picking At Hod HaSharon).
+And in southern Israel, strawberries grow in the air (see Self-Picking Raspberries at Gedera).
+The exciting thing we learned this time is that these strawberries are not planted in soil.
 They are raised in coconut leftovers.